“The only permission you need to dream, to explore your potential, and dare I say do what you love is from yourself.”

 A little on my journey….

-For over 25 years I was a rock climber and sports boulderer and that affected my life growing up.
-I always loved nature, mountains and pushing the limits of what I could accomplish.
-I have always been involved in outdoor sports, from an early age, playing ice hockey and rugby in my teenage years and walking in Snowdonia, the Peak district and the Lakes.
-After a bad fall climbing a sport route in 2009 and injuring my shoulder, I wanted to be active whilst recovering so took up trail running.
-Having grown up with asthma, I hated running from an early age and avoided it where possible.
+After a bad fall climbing a sport route in 2009 I injured my shoulder, but I wanted to be active whilst recovering so took up trail running.
+Having grown up with asthma.
 I didn’t like the feeling of breathlessness, it made me feel out of control and although it got better it was always a challenge.

 Man versus Mountain

-Cut to 2014, and a chance discussion with friends and the challenge was set – The Man Vs Mountain race in 2015.
-A grueling running event starting at sea level at Caernarfon Castle, running up to the summit of Snowdon ending at Llanberis.
-It included a mid race abseil,a 25m swim across an extremely cold welsh lake in clothes and shoes, plus a lung busting “vertical kilometre” a 1000m ascent climb dubbed a “race within a race” by the organisers.
-35kms in all – easy!
+Cut to 2014, a chance discussion with friends and the challenge was set – The Man Vs Mountain race in 2015.
+A grueling 25 mile running event with 5055 feet of ascent, starting at sea level at Caernarfon Castle, running up the summit of Snowdon ending at Llanberis.
+It included a mid race abseil,a 25m swim across an extremely cold welsh lake in clothes and shoes, plus a lung busting “vertical kilometre” a 1000m climb dubbed a “race within a race” by the organisers.
+Easy!
 How wrong I was!!!
 7hrs 32 minutes later, after vomiting three times I crossed the line again with severe pain in my shoulder.
 Back to pain killers again then!

 What’s broken can be fixed